Society for Police and Criminal Psychology

 Jim Turner Mentorship Award

-This award is given to the Society member that has exhibited a high-level of mentoring students in furtherance of police and criminal psychology.
+This award is given to the Society member who has exhibited a high-level of mentoring students in furtherance of police and criminal psychology.

 • Terry Leary (2023)